Abdurrahman-shaikh/collection-framework/README.md

-Sure, here's a simple README.md file for your project:
+Sure, I've formatted the README.md file for your project:

 ```markdown
 # Collection Framework in C